 Is maple sugar gluten free?

 One of the most common questions not only for maple sugar, but for all maple products.
-Yes, being that the only ingredient is maple syrup it is naturally gluten and dairy free.
+Yes, being that the only ingredient is maple syrup it is naturally gluten free.

 What is maple cream?